0 Part Course |

 • Collaboration with other control areas of the firm

-• Finally, compliance risk training asks; how do you know if the compliance team is effective?
+• Finally, this risk based compliance monitoring course asks: how do you know if the compliance team is effective?

 Current Hot Topics